HamadAlrashid/instagram_basic_display_api/README.md

 ## Integration & Deployment requirements
-The following components are not present this repository:
+The following components are not present in this repository:
-- UI & UX: Instagram authentication flow and design assests such as icons and buttons...etc
+- UI & UX: Instagram authentication flow and design assets such as icons and buttons...etc
 - Setting up a production API endpoint for receiving the authorization code from Instagram